cfengine/documentation/reference/components/cf-hub.markdown

     '--splay_updates'
        (-s) - Splay/load balance full-updates, overriding bootstrap times, assuming a default 5 minute update schedule.
-    '--version'
+    '--query'
+       (-q) - Collect reports from remote host.
+Value is 'full' or 'delta'.
+       -H option is required.
+    '--query-host'
+       (-H) - Remote hosts to gather reports from (for -q) '--version'
        (-V) - Output the version of the software '--verbose'
-       (-v) - Output verbose information about the behaviour of the agent
+       (-v) - Output verbose information about the behavior of the agent

 ## Control Promises